 IDE Menu

-At the top left of the IDE is the IDE menu.
+At the top left of the IDE is the Files menu.

 Files

-The settings menu provides options to change the default file, write a custom run config, or change the IDE language.
+The settings menu, which can be opened from the cog in the bottom left, provides options to change the default file, write a custom run config, and change the IDE language.
+Learn more about workspace settings here.

 Run

-Run will compile and run based on the default file, but a drop-down menu allows for selecting other files to run.
+Run will compile and run based on the default file, which can be changed from the workspace settings.
+Workspace settings also allows toggling on a drop-down menu for multiple files.

 Desktop View

-After running code in most languages, a new button will appear in the IDE that allows a desktop view.
-Some languages open this view by default.
+After running code in most languages, the Desktop tab will be active.
+Switch to the Desktop tab to open the virtual desktop view.
+Some languages open this view by default after clicking run.

 Other Icons